benghaem/MutNN/README.md

-# ONNX2Parla
+# MutNN

-__WARNING: This is alpha software that relies on alpha software.
+__WARNING: This is alpha software.
 Have fun!__

-ONNX2Parla is an experimental ONNX runtime that uses [Parla](https://github.com/ut-parla/Parla.py) as a task queue.
+MutNN is an experimental ONNX runtime that supports seamless multi-GPU graph execution on CUDA GPUs and provides baseline implementations of both model and data parallelism.

-The system supports seamless multi-GPU graph execution on CUDA GPUs and provides baseline implementations of both model and data parallelism.
+V0.2: Adds support for multi-graph / multi-tenant NN execution!

 Developed by Benjamin Ghaemmaghami & Saurabh Gupta